 The Pennsylvania Department of Education (PDE) Keystone Exams are end-of-course assessments designed to assess proficiency in the following subject areas: Algebra 1, Biology, and Literature.

-In addition to the scores serving as a part of the new graduation requirements, all students’ results have an impact on school and district accountability measures; all students must participate in Keystone Exams by the end of Grade 11.
+In addition to the scores serving as a part of the graduation requirements, all students’ results have an impact on school and district accountability measures.
+Therefore, all students must participate in Keystone Exams by the end of Grade 11.
 It is important to note that once a student scores Proficient or Advanced, per the Pennsylvania School Code, he or she will not be able to retake that Keystone Exam in an attempt to achieve a higher score.

 for the Pennsylvania Department of Education site for more information on the Keystone Exams.